rick68/eigenjs/README.md

 #### cpplu.determinant()

-Returns the determinant of the matrix of which *this is the LU decomposition.
-It has only linear complexity (that is, O(n) where n is the dimension of the square matrix) as the LU decomposition has already been computed.
+Returns the determinant of the complex matrix of which *this is the LU decomposition.
+It has only linear complexity (that is, O(n) where n is the dimension of the square complex matrix) as the LU decomposition has already been computed.

 ```js
 var Eigen = require('eigenjs')